Aurelio Macedonio Espinosa Sr.

-Aurelio Macedonio Espinosa Sr. (1880–1958), a professor at Stanford University, was an internationally known scholar because of his studies in Spanish and Spanish American folklore and philology.
-He was especially known for his promotion of the study of the Spanish language and literature.
+Aurelio Macedonio Espinosa Sr. (September 12, 1880 – September 4, 1958), was an American author and professor of Mexican heritage.
+He was a professor at Stanford University.
+He was known for his promotion of the study of the Spanish language and literature.

 Personal life

-Aurelio Espinosa, one of 14 siblings, was born in El Carnero, Colorado in the mostly Hispanic San Luis Valley, on September 12, 1880 to Celso and Rafaela Espinosa.
+Espinosa, one of 14 siblings, was born in El Carnero, Colorado in the mostly Hispanic San Luis Valley, on September 12, 1880, to Celso and Rafaela Espinosa.
 His parents, descendants of the first New Mexicans to settle in Colorado in the mid-1800s, lived on a homestead and raised cattle and sheep.
 He learned about Spanish folk tales and ballads from his uncle, Don Ramon Martinez, who lived in the mountains of southern Colorado.
-The Espinosas moved to Del Norte, Colorado by 1895 when Espinosa began attending the Del Norte High School.
+The Espinosas moved to Del Norte, Colorado, by 1895 when Espinosa began attending the Del Norte High School.
 He graduated in June 1898.
-The family then moved to Boulder, Colorado so Espinosa and his older brother, Tobias, could attend college there.
+The family then moved to Boulder, Colorado, so Espinosa and his older brother, Tobias, could attend college there.

 He married in 1905, to Margarita García, also of New Mexican Spanish descent, and had five children, Margarita, Aurelio, Jose Manuel, Josefita, and Francisco Ramon.
 Four of their children became educators.
-He died on September 4, 1958 after a long illness.
+He died on September 4, 1958, after a long illness.